mariodoebler/test-time-adaptation/README.md

   - `Continually Changing Corruptions` [CCC](https://github.com/oripress/CCC)

 - **Models**
-  - For adapting to ImageNet variations, all pre-trained models available in [Torchvision](https://pytorch.org/vision/0.14/models.html) or [timm](https://github.com/huggingface/pytorch-image-models/tree/v0.6.13) can be used.
+  - For adapting to ImageNet variations, all pre-trained models available in [Torchvision](https://pytorch.org/vision/stable/models.html) or [timm](https://github.com/huggingface/pytorch-image-models?tab=readme-ov-file#models) can be used.
   - For the corruption benchmarks, pre-trained models from [RobustBench](https://github.com/RobustBench/robustbench) can be used.
   - For the DomainNet-126 benchmark, there is a pre-trained model for each domain.
   - Further models include [ResNet-26 GN](https://github.com/zhangmarvin/memo).
+  - It is also possible to use the models provided by [OpenCLIP](https://github.com/mlfoundations/open_clip/tree/main).

 - **Settings**
   - `reset_each_shift` Reset the model state after the adaptation to a domain.